-In an overall plan for the essays, the statement of purpose works as a context, a positioner, an opening pitch, a frame.
-You will describe specific experiences in each of the three essays, so strategically try to select experiences that show different aspects of you and your background to give a comprehensive view.
-Also, it’s advisable to discuss recent experiences in at least 1-2 of the essays, to allow the adcom to see you working at a high level and to show what you’ll bring to the table.
+In an overall plan for the essays, the statement of purpose works as a positioner, an opening pitch, a frame.
+In each of the two essays, strategically select experiences that show different facets of you to give a comprehensive view.
+Also, if possible, discuss a recent experience in at least 1 of the essays, to allow the adcom to see you working at a high level and to show what you’ll bring to the table.

-Please provide a statement indicating your qualifications, why you are pursuing the MIT Executive MBA Program, and what you will contribute to the program.
-For reapplicants: please highlight developments since your last submission.
-(500 words or less, limited to one page)
+The MIT Executive MBA Students and Community are: Open, Collaborative and Inventive.
+Please tell us why you are pursuing the MIT Executive MBA, and what you will contribute to your classmates and the community at MIT.
+Include examples of success working with organizations, groups, and individuals.
+For those reapplying, please highlight developments since your last submission.
+(Limited to one page)

-Beware of a potential pitfall: in discussing qualifications, do not repeat your resume in prose format.
-Also, don’t present all your qualifications.
-Select thoughtfully, focusing on those that (a) are really distinctive and relevant to the EMBA and/or (b) support your goals directly or indirectly and also (c) reflect your message.
-Make a short, meaningful point about each qualification, such as the insight it lends or its influence on you, supported by a fact or example.
+Beware of a potential pitfall: in discussing the requested examples of success working with organizations, groups, and people, do not repeat your resume in prose format.
+Select your examples thoughtfully, focusing on those that (a) are truly distinctive and relevant to the EMBA and/or (b) support your goals directly or indirectly, and (c) reflect your message.
+Make a short, meaningful point about each, such as the insight it lends or its influence on you.

 The contributions should reference your experience from work or outside work; think of what about you would be most meaningful and interesting to prospective classmates.
 This element of your response is an opportunity to show that you understand the program.

-Question 1: The educational mission of the MIT Sloan School of Management is “to develop principled, innovative leaders who improve the world.”
+Question 1.
+The educational mission of the MIT Sloan School of Management is “to develop principled, innovative leaders who improve the world.”
 Please discuss how you will contribute toward advancing this mission based on examples of past work and activities.
-(500 words or less, limited to one page)
+(Limited to one page)

-Question 2: Tell us about a time when you introduced an idea that changed the way in which your organization functioned or approached a business challenge.
-Comment on the factors that you considered and the barriers/obstacles that you faced.
-(500 words or less, limited to one page)
+Question 2.
+Please tell us about a time when you introduced an idea that changed the way in which your organization approached a business challenge or opportunity.
+Comment on the factors considered, and the barriers/obstacles faced.
+(Limited to one page)

 This question requires you to combine two realms: thought (idea) and action (you introduced…).
 MIT Sloan seeks people who have strength in both areas – who have vision and can execute that vision.

-With only 500 words, draft it straightforwardly, as a story: start with your idea and what prompted it, and then narrate your action – how you introduced the idea.
-Conclude with the results, clarifying the change in function or approach.
+A suggested approach is to draft it straightforwardly, as a story: start with your idea and what prompted it, and then narrate your action – how you introduced the idea, and how you implemented it.
+Conclude with the results, clarifying the change in approach to the opportunity or challenge.

 If you would like professional guidance with your MIT Sloan EMBA application, check out Accepted’s MBA essay editing and MBA admissions consulting or our MBA Application Packages, which include advising, editing, interview coaching, and a resume edit for the MIT Sloan EMBA application.